Rethinking Score Distillation as a Bridge Between Image Distributions: Discussion on Solving the Linear Approximation Error

-\arxiv{As we have shown that reducing the distribution mismatching error can significantly improve the generation quality of the score distillation optimization, it is natural to ask whether one can also reduce the first approximation error, induced by linear bridge estimation, to improve the results further.
-Several recent studies including SDI~\cite{lukoianov2024score} and ISM~\cite{liang2023luciddreamer} can be viewed as mitigating this error by replacing the single-step estimation with multi-step estimation.
-Instead of performing multiple PF-ODE steps, one can solve the entire PF-ODE path to recover the dual bridge and estimate the endpoint of the bridge $\psi_{0, \text{tgt}}$ that is coupled with $\psi_{0, \text{src}}$.
-In this way, we obtain the most accurate gradient direction with little approximation error $\mathbf{\epsilon}_\text{SBP}^*=w\cdot(\psi_{0, \text{tgt}} -\psi_{0, \text{src}})$.}
+\cameraready{As we have shown that reducing the distribution mismatching error can significantly improve the generation quality of the score distillation optimization, it is natural to ask whether one can also reduce the first-order approximation error, induced by linear bridge estimation, to improve the results further.
+Several recent studies, including SDI~\cite{lukoianov2024score} and ISM~\cite{liang2023luciddreamer}, can be viewed as mitigating this error by replacing the single-step estimation with a multi-step estimation to an intermediate timestep.
+Under our framework, one can estimate the entire dual bridge by solving both PF-ODE paths.
+Specifically, via inversion, one can solve the PF-ODE path from $\psi_{0, \text{src}}$ to $x_{\theta, T}$, and then walk to the $\psi_{0, \text{tgt}}$ via sampling.
+In this way, it is possible to obtain the most accurate gradient direction with little approximation error $\mathbf{\epsilon}_\text{SBP}^*=w\cdot(\psi_{0, \text{tgt}} -\psi_{0, \text{src}})$.
+We refer to this approach as ``full path''.
+Note that this resolves the linear approximation error, and it is independent of handling the source approximation error, which could be addressed via the discussed text description or LoRA.}

-\arxiv{However, solving the inversion ODE is not trivial~\cite{karras2022elucidating}.
-We noticed that the inversion can exaggerate the distribution mismatch error and cause the optimization to get stuck at a local optimal at the beginning of the optimization.
-Instead, the high variance of the single-step methods often shows more robustness to the input image.
-Therefore, we first perform the single-step score distillation optimization to obtain reasonable results before moving to solving the full bridge.
-We find that in text-to-2D, such a method can produce high-quality results closer to the DDIM sampling results, as demonstrated by a COCO-FID score of $55.65$, which is better than VSD results.
+\cameraready{However, solving the inversion ODE is not trivial~\cite{karras2022elucidating}.
+We noticed that the inversion can exaggerate the distribution mismatch error and cause the optimization to get stuck at a local optimum at the beginning of the optimization.
+Instead, the stochasticity of the single-step methods often shows more robustness to the input image.
+Therefore, we first perform the single-step score distillation optimization to obtain reasonable results and then switch to solving the full bridge.
+We also anneal the timestep endpoint of the bridge throughout the optimization.
+With this approach, we can now explore addressing both the first and second sources of error.
+The first source (linear approximation) has ``full-path,'' and the second source (source distribution mismatch error) has ``Bridge'' or ``LoRA''.
+We find that using the ``full-path'' multi-step (mitigating linear approximation error) always outperforms the single-step methods, achieving a lower FID, as shown in Table~\ref{tab:full_path}.
 However, the same trend does not fully transfer to the text-to-3D experiments.
-We observe that it typically introduces additional artifacts and makes the optimization less stable.
-We leave the best way of leveraging this gradient as a future research exploration.}
+We observe that solving the entire bridge typically introduces additional artifacts and makes the optimization less stable.
+We leave the best way of leveraging this gradient for future research exploration.}